naninovel/docs/docs/api/index.md

 <span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">ChoiceSummary</span> | String | Text to show for the choice.
 When the text contain spaces, wrap it in double quotes (`"`).
 In case you wish to include the double quotes in the text itself, escape them.
 button | String | Path (relative to a `Resources` folder) to a [button prefab](/guide/choices.md#choice-button) representing the choice.
 The prefab should have a `ChoiceHandlerButton` component attached to the root object.
-Will use a default button when not provided. pos | List&lt;Decimal&gt; | Local position of the choice button inside the choice handler (if supported by the handler implementation). handler | String | ID of the choice handler to add choice for. goto | Named&lt;String&gt; | Path to go when the choice is selected by user;  See [`@goto`](/api/#goto) command for the path format. set | String | Set expression to execute when the choice is selected by user;  see [`@set`](/api/#set) command for syntax reference.
+Will use a default button when not provided. pos | List&lt;Decimal&gt; | Local position of the choice button inside the choice handler (if supported by the handler implementation). handler | String | ID of the choice handler to add choice for.
+Will use a default handler if not provided. goto | Named&lt;String&gt; | Path to go when the choice is selected by user;  See [`@goto`](/api/#goto) command for the path format. set | String | Set expression to execute when the choice is selected by user;  see [`@set`](/api/#set) command for syntax reference.